 The remaining 30 per cent of the cost was met from savings in the annual Grant-in-Aid funding from Parliament for the maintenance and upkeep of the occupied Royal Palaces.
 The restoration was undertaken at no additional cost to the taxpayer.

-To mark the completion, The Queen and The Duke of Edinburgh held a 'thank you' reception in the restored rooms on 14 November 1997 for 1,500 contractors.
-On 20 November that year they celebrated their Golden Wedding Anniversary with a ball also held at Windsor Castle.
+To mark the completion, Queen Elizabeth II and Prince Philip, The former Duke of Edinburgh, held a 'thank you' reception in the restored rooms on 14 November 1997 for 1,500 contractors.
+On 20 November that year, they celebrated their Golden Wedding Anniversary with a ball also held at Windsor Castle.

 Visiting Windsor Castle